gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/writeup.md

 ![Polygons](polygon.png)

-The training can be observed on the saved notebook: `behavioural_cloning.ipynb`
+The training can be observed on the saved notebook: `https://github.com/gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/blob/master/behavioural_cloning.ipynb`

 Thr collected data was used 80% as training data and 20% validation data.
 After each block of training epochs, new generators were created shuffling the training and testing data independently.

-After 125 epochs the model had a loss of 0.0583 and val loss of 0.0466 The result of this training can be seen here (accelerated x10): `track1_fast.mp4`
+After 125 epochs the model had a loss of 0.0583 and val loss of 0.0466 The result of this training can be seen here: `https://github.com/gonzaloruizdevilla/CarND-Behavioral-Cloning-P3/blob/master/track1.mp4?raw=true`

 ### Track 2